 Here’s why.
 According to Dr. Michael Roizen MD, after the age of 35, we typically lose about 5 percent of our muscle mass every 10 years if we don’t anything about it.
 Why is that important?
 Muscle burns calories.
 The amount of calories that muscle actually burns has been a subject of debate, with some studies citing muscle burning as much as an additional 50 calories per day per pound and others citing as little as 10 calories per day per pound.
 But whatever the amount is, muscle burns calories.
 The more of it you have, the more calories you burn while resting.
 The less of it you have, the less calories per day you burn while resting.
 The easiest way to prevent your metabolism from declining and to increase it is by lifting weights.
 If you don’t lift weights, year after year your metabolism will continue to decline, which means if you want to keep fat off, year after year you’ll have to continue to do more cardio and eat even less, which isn’t exactly a sustainable method for success.

 Step 2: Nutrition

-Nutrition is 80 percent of your results and you cannot outwork bad eating habits.
+Nutrition accounts for 80% of your results and you cannot outwork bad eating habits.
 Just in case that wasn’t clear enough for some of you out there, you cannot eat bullshit, and expect to “work it off.”
 I could quite literally go on for hours about the intricacies of nutrition and how it affects hormones, your microbiome, blood lipids, so on and so forth.
 But since most of you out there just want your belly to not jiggle when you’re brushing your teeth and you aren’t trying to be a pro athlete...

 I’m going to keep this as simple as possible to help you burn body fat faster